-You can allow users to edit a single entry or multiple entries.
-Insert an edit link on any page, post, or custom display to lead users back to the form to edit or update an entry.
+You may allow logged-in users to edit a single entry, all of their submitted entries, or all entries submitted by other users as well.
+Insert an edit link on any page, post, or View to lead users back to the form to edit or update an entry.

-- Now you need to add an edit link or a list of previous entries to allow users to edit their past responses.
+- If you would like to allow users to submit multiple entries, you need to add an edit link or a list of previous entries which will allow users to select an entry to edit.

-- To add a list of the previously submitted entries, insert the following shortcode: [frm-entry-links id=x] where x is the id number for this form.
+- Add a list of the user’s previously submitted entries to a page or post with this shortcode: [frm-entry-links id=x] where x is the ID number for this form.
 If you place this on a different page from your form, add page_id=y, where y is the id of the page that contains your form.
 This shortcode will default to a list of entry creation dates.
-When the user clicks on one of these dates, the form will populate with their responses from that date.
-For customization of the entry list, see how to add a List of Entries to a page.
+When the user clicks on one of these dates, they will be able to edit that entry.
+For customization of the entry list, see how to display a List of Entries.

-- To add an edit link on a page or post, use this shortcode: [frm-entry-edit-link id=x label="Edit" page_id=2].
-To add an edit link to a custom display, use [editlink location="front" label="Edit" page_id=2].
-Replace ’2′ with the id of the page that holds the form.
+- Add an edit link to a page or post with this shortcode: [frm-entry-edit-link id=x label="Edit" page_id=2].
+Add an edit link to a View with this shortcode: [editlink location="front" label="Edit" page_id=x].
+Replace ‘x’ with the id of the page that holds the form.
 These shortcodes and their customizations are described in more detail below.

 Add an Edit Link

-You may insert an edit link on any page, post, or custom display to allow users to easily edit or update an entry.
-Before an edit link will work correctly, you need to set up your form to allow editing for a Single Entry or Multiple Entries.
+Insert an edit link on any page, post, or View in order to allow users to easily edit or update entries.
+Before an edit link will work correctly, you must set up your form to allow editing.

-NOTE: The edit link will only show on the page for those authorized to edit the entry–these permissions can be modified on the form settings page
+Please note: The edit link will only appear for those authorized to edit the entry.
+Editing permissions can be modified on your form’s Settings page.

 There are two forms of this shortcode.
-One is for use within pages, posts, and widgets.
-The other is for use within custom displays.
+The first is for use in pages, posts, and widgets and the second is for use in Views.

 In pages, posts, or widgets